 Names: The genus Sorbus is taken from the Latin sorbum referring to the fruit of a tree similar to the Mountain ashes.
 The species decora means decorative - the showy corymb of flowers.
 The author names for the plant classification are as follows: The first to publish was ‘Sarg.’ which refers to Charles Sprague Sargent (1841-1927), American botanist, first director of the Arnold Arboretum and specialist on trees of the American forest.
 His work was extended by ‘C.K.Schneid.’ - Camillo Karl Schneider (1876-1951), Austrian botanist who published several important papers on trees.

 Comparisons: S. decora is distinguished from the two other species of Sorbus that grow in Minnesota as follows: S. aucuparia, European Mountain Ash, has buds that are red-brown but densely hairy with gray hair, and are not sticky.
 Leaflets are on average also less than 3x long as wide, but leaflet tips acute to rounded, no projecting point, and the underside is hairy.
+The flower hypanthium has dense fine hair.
 Flowers and fruit are the same size.
 S. americana, American Mountain Ash, has lateral leaflets averaging more than 3x as long as wide and are finely hairy beneath on the veins.
 Flowers and fruit are smaller.
 Twig buds are a dark reddish-purple and sticky.

 Above: The flowers from a dense upright showy cluster.
 Flowers have 5 rounded petals, stamens with reddish-brown anthers and a yellow-green central receptacle.

 Below: The leaves have 11 to 17 stalkless leaflets with serrate edges.
-Leaflets are less than 3x as long as wide.
+Leaflets are less than 3x as long as wide and have a projecting tip tooth.

 Below: 1st photo - Fruit is an orange-red pome with a bitter taste.
 2nd photo -Older bark is a gray color and scaly with cracks and splits

 Below: Twigs are hairy when young, somewhat shiny, with a reddish-brown color.
-Buds are a darker color and sticky.
+Winter buds are a darker color with fine hair on the scales and sticky.
 Younger bark (2nd photo) is smoother with lighter colored lenticels showing.
 Older bark (3rd photo) is a gray color and scaly with cracks and splits

 Below: 1st photo - This young tree is more pyramidal in shape.
 With age, the crown will open and spread.
 2nd photo - Maturing fruit is held in clusters along the outside edge of the branches.